meliorence/react-native-snap-carousel/README.md

 ### Fullscreen slides

 While the plugin hasn't been designed with this use case in mind, you can easily implement fullscreen slides.
-The following code should serve as a good starting point.
+The following code can serve as a good starting point.

 ```javascript
 const { width: viewportWidth, height: viewportHeight } = Dimensions.get('window');